EnnyvanBeest/EnnyvanBeest.github.io/_pages/cv.md

 Symposia organized
 ======
-* Nanosymposium: Circuit dynamics across brain regions during navigation.
-Organizer and chair - Society for Neuroscience (2024).
+* 2024: Nanosymposium: Circuit dynamics across brain regions during navigation.
+Organizer and chair - Society for Neuroscience.
-* Symposium: Perception and behavior in a variable world.
-Organizer and chair - Netherlands Institute for Neuroscience (2023).
+* 2023: Symposium: Perception and behavior in a variable world.
+Organizer and chair - Netherlands Institute for Neuroscience.

 Professional service
 ======